 Furthermore, the book made a mention of many of the powerful pharaohs that we have heard about in history.
 It equally mentioned the well-publicized coveted Egyptian treasures buried in the Great Pyramids.
 This book will open the eyes of the reader to why ancient Egypt has successfully held the imaginations of modern day researchers with a firm grip.

 The books above can teach you a lot about African mythology.
 They can also serve your purposes, either as a beginner or an advanced student of the topic.
-Many of them are written in very simple language so that even the worst newbie can gain a lot from the books.
+Many of them are in very simple language.
+So that even the worst newbie can gain a lot from the books.

 More about African Mythology